Kliment Voroshilov: Interwar period

 Voroshilov served as a member of the Central Committee from his election in 1921 until 1961.
+In April 1921, he was appointed commander of the North Caucasus military district.
+In March 1924, he was promoted to the post of commander of the Moscow military district.
 In 1925, after the death of Mikhail Frunze, Voroshilov was appointed People's Commissar for Military and Navy Affairs and Chairman of the Revolutionary Military Council of the USSR, a post he held until 1934.
+Despite the high offices he held, Voroshilov appears not to have been part in the inner leadership.
+In November 1930, the chairman of the Russian government, Sergey Syrtsov, alleged that a "tiny group", which excluded Voroshilov but included nominally much less senior figures such as Pavel Postyshev, was making decisions "behind the back of the Politburo".

 His main accomplishment in this period was to move key Soviet war industries east of the Urals, so that the Soviet Union could strategically retreat, while keeping its manufacturing capability intact.
 Frunze's political position adhered to that of the Troika (Grigory Zinoviev, Lev Kamenev, Stalin), but Stalin preferred to have a close, personal ally in charge (as opposed to Frunze, a "Zinovievite").
 Frunze was urged by a group of Stalin's hand-picked doctors to have surgery to treat an old stomach ulcer, despite previous doctors' recommendations to avoid surgery and Frunze's own unwillingness.
 He died on the operating table of a massive overdose of chloroform, an anaesthetic.
 Voroshilov became a full member of the newly formed Politburo in 1926, remaining a member until 1960.

+Voroshilov was appointed People's Commissar (Minister) for Defence in 1934 and a Marshal of the Soviet Union in 1935.